lagarrueal/tts-exercises/5_record_your_data/README.md

 ## Using sLOBE
 sLOBE is a recording client that the LVL has created to facilitate recording sessions for TTS data acquisition.
 We have created a special client for you named sLOBE.
 The client is available [here](https://eyra.ru.is/slobe/).
 You will need to login using the credentials that I have sent you via Microsoft Teams.

+**Note**: you will have to use sLOBE in Chrome.
+The reason for that is that chrome is currently the only browser that supports the specific media constraints we use.
+Make sure that your Chrome is up to date.

 * The [collection screen](https://eyra.ru.is/slobe/collections/) shows all collections in sLOBE.
 You will be using the collection with the same name as your student ID.
 * To add the sentences you will read:
     * click your collection